 Financial literacy is defined as the ability to read, analyze, manage and communicate about the personal financial conditions that affect material well-being.
 It includes the ability to discern financial choices, discuss money and financial issues without (or despite) discomfort, plan for the future and respond competently to life events that affect every day financial decisions, including events in the general economy.
 Students will learn about topics such as budgeting, credit cards, interest, taxes and financial aid.
 This course will provide students with the knowledge and skills to create a strong foundation for their immediate and long-term financial future.

-AP ECONOMICS

-AP MICROECONOMICS (51500)
+AP ECONOMICS AP MICROECONOMICS (51500)

-1 creditGrades 10, 11, 12Prerequisite:Teacher recommendation advised

-AP MACROECONOMICS (51600)
+Grades 10, 11, 12 1 credit Prerequisite: Teacher recommendation advised AP MACROECONOMICS (51600)